-The division superintendent shall, as a condition to assuming employment, file a disclosure statement of his or her personal interests and other information as is specified on the form set forth in required on the form prescribed by the Virginia Conflict of Interest and Ethics Advisory Council pursuant to Code of Virginia § 2.2-3117.
-Completed forms shall be filed and maintained as public records for five years in the office of the clerk of the BLANK School Board.
+The division superintendent shall, as a condition to assuming employment, file a disclosure statement of his or her personal interests and other information as is required on the form prescribed by the Virginia Conflict of Interest and Ethics Advisory Council pursuant to Code of Virginia § 2.2-3117.
+Completed forms shall be filed and maintained as public records for five years in the office of the clerk of the Bath County School Board.
 After the initial disclosure, the division superintendent must file this statement annually on or before January 15.